Inspiring & Best Day Trips from Osaka to Enrich Your Visit | The Invisible Tourist

 Naoshima, known as Japan’s “Art Island” is located almost 3 hours one way from Osaka via train and ferry.
 Situated within the Seto Inland Sea between Okayama and Takamatsu, the compact island is dotted with art museums, sculptures and and interesting architecture.

-The most famous and unofficial icons of the island are Yayoi Kusama’s giant spotted pumpkins – although, the most famous yellow and black one was washed away during a terrible storm in August 2021.
-Unfortunately, there are currently no plans to replace it
+The most famous and unofficial icons of the island are Yayoi Kusama’s giant spotted pumpkins.
+The most famous yellow and black one was washed away during a terrible storm in August 2021, and was replaced a year later.

 Considering the lengthy time and planning it takes, I personally would not recommend an Osaka to Naoshima day trip.
 Instead, I’d plan a future visit separately and spend the prior night in Okayama where a one way journey only takes 1.5 hours.
 But of course, you do you!